launchscout/live-templates/README.md

 # `<live-template>`

-The `<live-template>` provides a connected, or "live" template that connects to a stateful backend application provided by Livesate.
+The `<live-template>` element provides a connected, or "live" template that connects to a stateful backend application provided by [Livesate](https://github.com/launchscout/live_state).
-A `<live-template>` element connects a template to a state source (currently provided by [LiveState] ).
 After connecting to a LiveState channel, it will:

 * render the initial state
 * subscribe to state updates and re-render on changes
-* pushes events to a Livestate backend which may then compute a new state
+* push events to a Livestate channel which may then compute a new state

 ## Getting started

 Live templates are primarily designed to add dynamic functionality to a static html website.
-It provides a similar experience to technologies like LiveView, but with no opinions on back end hosting environment: (eg, it doesn't matter where your html is served).
+The provide similar experience to technologies like LiveView, but with no opinions on back end hosting environment: (eg, it doesn't matter where your html is served).

 The easiest way to start is to open an html file and add a `<live-template>` element.
 You can try this with the example below: